 Throughout the last few years we have developed our commitment to the Eco school project.
-We were delighted to be awarded the silver award in 2013; ‘For our achievement in a sustainable lifestyle’.
-We are now very excited to be working towards achieving the green flag award.
+We were delighted to be awarded the silver award in 2013; ‘For our achievement in a sustainable lifestyle’ and we were awarded the green flag in 2018.

 We have set up a small recycling station within the reception area to allow the community to recycle:

 - Batteries (please make sure they are not leaking)

 The nursery also has solar panels on the roof allowing us to generate power to heat our water and put back in to the grid what we don't use.